-Elementor Pro 2.8 brings you an important tool to help improve your site’s user experience, accessibility, and SEO.
-Meet the Table of Contents widget.
+Elementor's Table of Contents widget brings you an important tool to help improve your site’s user experience, accessibility, and SEO.

 Content marketers, SEO professionals, bloggers, this is the moment you’ve been waiting for!